The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations

 From the unexpected detections 12 have an $S/N_{inj} > 8$.
-These bursts have almost all been injected with very high scattering times, as can be seen from figure \ref{fig:detected_injections}, causing their emission to be spread thinly over many data samples.
-The integer conversion of these bursts than deforms their morphologies such that their power is concentrated in the top part of their BW and so have higher recoverable S/Ns (see appendix \ref{sec:A.int_inject}).
-The four bursts with no to small scattering timescales consist of many subcomponents causing their discrete injected S/N to drop below 6.5, but could still be detected due to reason 6.
+These bursts have almost all been injected with very high scattering times, as can be seen from Fig. \ref{fig:detected_injections}, causing their emission to be spread thinly over many data samples.
+The integer conversion of these bursts then deforms their morphologies such that their power is concentrated in the top part of their BW and so have higher recoverable S/Ns (see Appendix \ref{sec:A.int_inject}).
+The four bursts with no to small scattering timescales consist of many subcomponents causing their discrete injected S/N to drop below 6.5, but could still be detected due to reason six.

-Of the 22 unexpected detected injections with $S/N_{inj} < 5$, two injections are of morphology I, five of MII, four of MIII and the other eleven of MIV.
-This uneven distribution is caused by the above identified six unexpected detection circumstances predominately having an affect on the low S/N bursts of a specific morphology.
-While the two MI injections were detected due to a different reason, all but one of the MII injections were detected because of reason 3.
-The MIII injections have most often been detected due to reason 4, and reason 6 explains why half of the unexpected detected injection belong to MIV.
-SPs of MIV are not only the sole bursts that can be affected by circumstance 6, their brightness can also be boosted by higher factors than most of the other circumstances.
-SPs with a (discrete) injected S/N as low as $\sim$2 could therefore still be detected.
+Twenty-two unexpected detected injections have an $S/N_{inj} < 5$, of which two injections are of morphology I, five of MII, four of MIII and the other eleven of MIV.
+This uneven distribution is caused by the above identified six unexpected detection circumstances predominately having an effect on the low S/N bursts of a specific morphology.
+While the two MI injections were detected due to a different reason, all but one of the MII injections were detected because of reason three.
+The MIII injections have most often been detected due to reason four, and reason six explains why half of the unexpected detected injection belong to MIV.
+SPs of MIV are not only the sole bursts that can be affected by circumstance six, their brightness can also be boosted by higher factors than most of the other circumstances.
+SPs with a (discrete) injected S/N as low as about two could therefore still be detected.